AlbertiPot/nar/README.md

 This repository contains PyTorch implementation of the NAR, including:

-* training code and sampling code for NAR. （soon）
+* training code and sampling code for NAR.
-* detailed cell information datasets based on NAS-Bench-101 and NAS-Bench-201. (available now)
+* detailed cell information datasets based on NAS-Bench-101 and NAS-Bench-201.
-* architecture encoding code. (available now)
+* architecture encoding code.

 ![ranker](./ranker.png)